TitanNano/TS4ControlAnySim/README.md

 ## Contributing
 If you'd like to contribute to this project, feel free to do so.
 All changes should be submitted via Pull-Requests.
-Please make also sure there is an issue corresponding to the change you are submitting.
+Also, please make sure there is an issue corresponding to the change you are submitting.
 If you'd like to make a change for something for which there is no issue yet, file an issue first and we can discuss new ideas as well as problems and bugs.